Azremen/MB-Warband-API-VSC/README.md

 3. Copy "mbap" folder that you have downloaded
 4. Paste it in your extension folder

 That is it!
-You have successfully installed MB Warbands Syntax Helper.
+You have successfully installed Mount & Blade: Warband's Syntax Helper.
 Now you may enjoy developing in Mount & Blade: Warband's Module System

 Q: What is snippet.py and how does it works?